eqsdxr/web-api-example/README.md

-The project is made for learning purposes so it's read-only.
+The project is for learning purposes.

 ### Usage